BobGreenwade/Delusion-Loop-Interrupter/README.md

 - **LLM Middleware** — between user input and model response
 - **Persona Engines** — to modulate tone and certainty
 - **Memory Managers** — for scoped memory isolation
-- **Ethics Engines** — for coordinated intervention and dignity protocols
+- **Ethics Engines** — for coordinated intervention and conversational safety

 ---